Eastwood, Houston: Architectural style

 The homes built in Eastwood were custom homes reflecting the early 20th century fondness for Craftsman, Arts & Crafts, American Foursquare and Mission styles of architecture.
 Today, Eastwood remains Houston’s largest intact collections of Craftsman, Arts & Crafts, and Mission-style homes.
 Influences from the Prairie-style of architecture, which branched from the Arts and Crafts movement, can be seen in some houses.

 Cityscape

-Eastwood is in proximity to Minute Maid Park (formerly Enron Field and Astros Field) and Downtown Houston.
+Eastwood is in proximity to Daikin Park (formerly Enron Field, Astros Field, and Minute Maid Park) and Downtown Houston.
 YuShan Chang, author of Newcomer's Handbook Neighborhood Guide: Dallas-Fort Worth, Houston, and Austin, said that Eastwood is in proximity to "the city's major sports venues, fine arts district, and nightlife."

 At a later point, Eastwood was "characterized by graffiti, abandoned buildings, and blight".
 In 1997, Lori Rodriguez of the Houston Chronicle said that it is "considered a forerunner of today's planned communities.".
 However, it wasn't until 1998 that a revitalization of the area commenced.